Skip to content

 There are more infrastructure projects that are yet unannounced, according to the premier.

-At a recent speech to the Toronto Region Board of Trade, Doug Ford teased some ideas he called "really, really game-changing things that we're going to do in transportation" that his campaign manager who was in attendance, Kory Tenyeke, would "shoot" him if he revealed.
+At a recent speech to the Toronto Region Board of Trade, Doug Ford teased some ideas he called "really, really game-changing things that we're going to do in transportation" that his campaign manager who was in attendance, Kory Teneycke, would "shoot" him if he revealed.

 Afterwards, Ford told reporters the ideas related to two congested stretches of highway, the Gardiner Expressway and Highway 401.